baconfield/rand-gallery/README.md

 env RAND_IMAGES='/home/<user>/Pictures' uv run uvicorn --reload 'index:app'
 ```

-Page accessable at `http://localhost:8000/`, and can specify the maximum image count by adding the parameter `?maximum=<int>` to the URL.
+Once running, the page is accessible on port 8000: `http://localhost:8000/`.
+You can specify a maximum image count by adding the parameter `?maximum=<int>` to the URL.